11yxk/MultimodalGNN/README.md

 # MultimodalGNN
-About Pytorch implementation of paper 'Integrating Text and Medical Images for Segmentation Using Interpretable Graph Neural Networks'
+Pytorch implementation of paper 'Integrating Text and Medical Images for Segmentation Using Interpretable Graph Neural Networks'